 In view of the issuance of Founders' shares, the voting rights pertaining to Class B, C and D shares shall be suspended for the period commencing from the date of incorporation of the Club up to and including the date prior to the fifth anniversary of such date of incorporation.
-Upon the expiry of such five-year period, the Class A shares shall automatically lose their character as Founders' Shares and the holder thereof shall be deemed to be a holder of a regular Class A share, whereby the voting rights of all the other classes of shares in the Club.
+Upon the expiry of such five-year period, the Class A shares shall automatically lose their character as Founders' Shares and the holder thereof shall be deemed to be a holder of a regular Class A share, whereby the voting rights of all the other classes of shares in the Club shall be automatically activated and shall be equal in all respects to holders of all the other classes of shares in the Club.